cvxgrp/cvxrisk/README.md

 Any position $w$ in weight space projects to a position $y = \beta w$ in factor space.
 Factor space has only $k$ dimensions, whereas weight space has $n$ dimensions.
-The variance for a position $w$ is the sum of the variance of the systemic returns explained by the factors and the variance by the idiosyncratic returns.
+The variance for a position $w$ is the sum of the variance of the systematic returns explained by the factors and the variance of the idiosyncratic returns.

 ```math
 Var(r) = Var(\beta w) + Var(\epsilon w)